apache/flink/docs/apis/streaming/windows.md

 This is an example that shows how incremental aggregation functions can be combined with a `WindowFunction`.
-The `FoldFunction`/`WindowFunction` example shows how to extract the ending event-time of a window of sensor readings that contain a timestamp, and the `ReduceFunction`/`WindowFunctions` example shows how to do eager window aggregation (only a single element is kept in the window).
+The `FoldFunction`/`WindowFunction` example shows how to extract the number of events in the window and return also the key and end time of the window.
+The `ReduceFunction`/`WindowFunctions` example shows how to return the sensor with the smallest reading in the window along with the start time of the window.
+As of now, the use of a `FoldFunction` in combination with `WindowFunction is restricted in that the types of the `Iterable` and `Collector` arguments in `WindowFunction` must both correspond to the type of the accumulator in the `FoldFunction`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">